ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 >**Question:** What would happen if the command issued was **rm -rf /**?

 >**Answer:** *Everything* goes since you are telling the computer to *recursively* remove everything in the root folder.
-To see some "real-world" consequences of this see [http://serverfault.com/questions/587102/monday-morning-mistake-sudo-rm-rf-no-preserve-root](http://serverfault.com/questions/587102/monday-morning-mistake-sudo-rm-rf-no-preserve-root).
+To see some "real-world" consequences of this see [this unfortunate forum post](http://serverfault.com/questions/587102/monday-morning-mistake-sudo-rm-rf-no-preserve-root).

 ### Renaming Files